microsoft/CosmosDB_Multi-Tenant/README.md

 ### Quick Start
 You can test building an application from Cosmos DB service portal itself.
 Select 'Quick start' from the left panel.
-It will you programming language options .NET, Xamarin, Java, Node.js & Phython to choose.
+It will you programming language options .NET, Xamarin, Java, Node.js & Python to choose.

 Use the default .NET option.